Acetylide: Of the type MC≡CR

 Monopotassium and monosodium acetylide can be prepared by reacting acetylene with bases like sodium amide or with the elemental metals, often at room temperature and atmospheric pressure.

 Copper(I) acetylide can be prepared by passing acetylene through an aqueous solution of copper(I) chloride because of a low solubility equilibrium.
 Similarly, silver acetylides can be obtained from silver nitrate.

-In organic synthesis, acetylides are usually prepared by treating acetylene and alkynes with organometallic or inorganic Classically, liquid ammonia was used for deprotonations, but ethers are now more commonly used.
+In organic synthesis, acetylides are usually prepared by treating acetylene and alkynes with organometallic or inorganic bases.
+Classically, liquid ammonia was used as solvent for deprotonations, but ethers are now more commonly used.

 Lithium amide, LiHMDS, or organolithium reagents, such as butyllithium (BuLi), are frequently used to form lithium acetylides: